 A Music Toolbox

-iPad has become a great music tool which I use daily for practicing, performing and teaching.
+iPad has become a great music tool that I use daily for practicing, performing and teaching.
 It is especially a great mobile solution for your music – audio and video playback and streaming, scanning, recording audio, and video, pitch and speed control for music transcription, a midi controller for virtual instruments, drum loops, music notation, taking notes and more.

 Music Library – Sheet Music, Scores and Music Books

 iPad is a very handful tool for storing and reading music scores.
-It can save you a huge amount of space (and weight in your bag:) by going completely paperless.
+It can save you a huge amount of space (and weight in your bag 🙂 by going completely paperless.
 Just scan your music or load your sheet music into it.

 There several apps for it, like forScore, unrealBook, iGigBook, Deep Dish GigBook and others but the best to my opinion is probably forScore